Each year, the Utah Legislature introduces hundreds of bills that affect the criminal justice system.

 • Bills under this category sought to narrow the applicability of existing criminal offenses in such a way that the offense applied to fewer people.
 Out of 35 introduced, 24 passed.

-Number of bills assigned to each project category.
-Generated using information from the Utah Legislature, General Sessions 2016-2024.
+Generated using information from the Utah Legislature General Sessions 2016 to 2024.

-Number of passed bills assigned to each project category.
-Generated using information from the Utah Legislature, General Sessions 2016-2024.
+Generated using information from the Utah Legislature General Sessions 2016 to 2024.

 Our staff broke down each category by offense level and type.